SavannahWithAnH/Crypto_Unsupervised/README.md

 # Crypto_Unsupervised
+### (Analyzing cryptocurrencies using unsupervised machine learning-Python)

+The following steps were taken to produce this deliverable.

+- Prepare the Data

+    #Use the `StandardScaler()` module from scikit-learn to normalize the data from the CSV file
+    stscaled_data = StandardScaler().fit_transform(market_data_df)
+    stscaled_data

+- Find the Best Value for k Using the Original Scaled DataFrame
+- Cluster Cryptocurrencies with K-means Using the Original Scaled Data
+- Optimize Clusters with Principal Component Analysis
+- Find the Best Value for k Using the PCA Data
+- Cluster Cryptocurrencies with K-means Using the PCA Data

+buy me coffee link.

-I attended office hours where an instructor assisted with this code.
+I attended office hours where an instructor assisted with this project.

 <br>